Parikrma Humanity Foundation

 Parikrma Humanity Foundation is a non-profit organization located in Bangalore, India.
-Parikrma addresses the growing gap in urban India between those benefitting from economic liberalization and those who are not, in which consequently only a minority of children in India can afford access to private schools where the content, of education is of high quality and in the English medium.
-Children from the slums and rural communities attend schools in the free government-run mass schooling system, where they only teach in the state language, which often proves insufficient in attaining job opportunities in a rapidly globalizing world.
+Parikrma addresses the growing gap in urban India between those benefiting from economic liberalization and those who are not.
+Consequently, only a minority of children in India can afford access to private schools where the quality of education is high and taught in English.
+Children from slums and rural communities attend free government-run schools, where instruction is in the state language, which often proves insufficient for attaining job opportunities in a rapidly globalizing world.

 The name Parikrma comes from a combination of two Sanskrit words, "pari" meaning circle, and "krma" meaning to complete.
-Parikrma strives to complete "The Circle of Life" by supporting children from kindergarten until they procure a job, thus ensuring that their students break out of the cycle of poverty.
+Parikrma strives to complete "The Circle of Life" by supporting children from kindergarten until they secure a job, thus ensuring that their students break out of the cycle of poverty.

-Parikrma runs 4 Centres for Learning and a Junior College for 2000 children from 99 slum communities and 4 orphanages in Bangalore.
+Parikrma runs four Centres for Learning and a Junior College for 2,000 children from 99 slum communities and four orphanages in Bangalore.
 Parikrma is a nondenominational nonprofit that does not discriminate on the basis of caste, creed, or religion.

-Parikrma was certified as Great Place to Work in 2020.
+Parikrma was certified as a Great Place to Work in 2020.

 History

-In the year 2003, 165 children from marginalized families started a new chapter in life, huddled together on a small roof-top in a school in Rajendra Nagar, Bengaluru.
-Today, they are ranked Number 1 Social Impact School in India (Education World, 2019–20).
+In 2003, 165 children from marginalized families started a new chapter in life, huddled together on a small rooftop in a school in Rajendra Nagar, Bengaluru.
+Today, they are ranked the Number 1 Social Impact School in India (Education World, 2019–20).